-3. We often put our faculty, alumni, and students in touch with admitted applicants with shared interests or backgrounds so they can communicate about the Law School.
+3. If you are admitted, we may ask faculty, alumni, or students with shared interests or backgrounds to be in touch with you so they can communicate about the Law School.
 Select "No" below only if you do NOT wish to be contacted.

 While the following may seem like a painfully obvious observation, we've known people to get confused: Please note the "NOT" in this sentence!
-The default mode is that people will contact you if you are admitted, and this question is meant to let you avoid that if you're so inclined.
+Also, please note that we will be reaching out only after you are admitted-we otherwise will leave you in peace.
+In other words, the default mode is that people may contact you if you are admitted, and this question is meant to let you avoid that if you're so inclined.
 We assure you that the number of contacts will be minimal.
 And of course, we're always happy to switch a "yes" to a "no" if you get sick of hearing from us.
 We promise not to weep.
 Not TOO much, anyway.

-3. Address
+3. Address This is the address to which you would like us to mail Indicates a required field. any packages or correspondence.
+Current Mailing Address If, after completing your application, your current address will change for two months or more, please let us know by email to law.jd.admissions@umich.edu.
+We regret that we are unable to make address changes for shorter periods.
+4. Current ZIP (postal) code 5.
+Current mailing address good until (date) month day yyyy Select Month ✓ Select day ✓ Permanent Mailing Address 6.
+Same as current address?
+Ves No This should be an address you think will, if all else fails, always be valid for us to send you mail-or your best guess about that!
+For many, it will just be the same as your current address.
+6b.
+Permanent city 6c.
+Permanent country Select Item 6d.
+Permanent ZIP (postal) code 7.
+Please identify the metropolitan area where you will principally be residing Select Item g during the admissions season.

-Indicates a required field.
-Current Mailing Address If, after completing your application, your current address will change for two months or more, 1.
-Current address line 1 please let us know by email to law.jd.admissions@umich.edu.
-We regret that we 2.
-Current city are unable to make address changes for shorter periods. x -3.
-Current country, state Country Select a country State/province Select a state, province, or country V ★ 5.
-Current mailing address good until (date) month ONo ▼ 7.
-Please identify the metropolitan area where you will principa Ily be residing during the admissions season.
-Select Item 🗸 Please note: this isn't a question about your mailing address or your permanent home, but about where you are living right this minute !
-Sometimes we are wandering around the country in the spring, and if we know where you are, we might be able to meet up with you!
-Our drop down menu lists the top 200 largest US metro areas (Ann Arbor is #148!) as well as a number of the largest cities internationally.
-If none of these is correct, just select "other" and fill in the blank.
+permaner minute!
+W spring, an up with yo metro are largest cit a question about your mailing address or your at home, but about where you are living right this Ve are often wandering around the country in the d if we know where you are, we might be able to meet ou!
+Our drop down menu lists the top 200 largest US eas (Ann Arbor is #148!) as well as a number of the ies internationally.
+If none of these is correct, just her" and fill in the blank.